How much is Tesla insurance?

 • Virginia

-There are plans to expand to other states as well.
+There are plans to expand Tesla auto insurance to other states as well.

-Besides the lower price, the Tesla insurance program provides unique coverages specific to the state-of-the-art electric vehicle.
-You can add these offerings to your base coverage (for a cost).
+The Tesla insurance program also provides coverages specific to the vehicle.
+You can add these offerings to your base coverage — for a cost.

 Tesla insurance coverage options

-In addition to providing all of the standard insurance coverages, Tesla’s program offers:
+In addition to providing all of the standard insurance coverages, Tesla offers:

 • Autonomous vehicle owner coverage.
 Tesla is the only insurer to offer autonomous vehicle coverage.
 Tesla Insurance provides liability coverage for property damage or bodily injury if your car gets in an accident while operating in autonomous vehicle mode.